Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 18.9% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 18.6% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 336,150 2010: 337,053 2011: 342,589 2012: 348,090 2013: 355,172 2014: 362,664 2015: 371,464 2016: 380,344 2017: 391,026 2018: 397,232 2019: 399,700 2010 base 2019